 What Do you need to Pack?

 Packing for your trip to Africa can be an intimidating task.
-To help you out, we’ve prepared a packing list and recommended using this list to help you pack for your trip: Heart for Africa Packing List.
+To help you out, we’ve prepared a packing list and recommended using this list to help you pack for your trip: Heart for Africa (Canada) Packing List.

 - Don’t forget to pack the two most important things…your plane ticket or e-ticket information and your passport!
 Please remember that your passport needs at least FOUR blank pages – and must be valid for six months after your return date.
 Make copies of your passport and keep a copy in a separate place in your luggage or on your person along with I.D.